Sing-Li/doc/README.md

 **The Interplanetary File System — a New Internet Protocol, Designed to Upgrade the Web and Maybe Even Replace HTTP**

-The Hypertext Transfer Protocol (HTTP) has unified the entire world into a single global information protocol, standardizing how we distribute and present information to eachother.
+The Hypertext Transfer Protocol (HTTP) has unified the entire world into a single global information protocol, standardizing how we distribute and present information to each other.

 HTTP has achieved many things, it's usefulness as a foundation for the distribution and persistence of the sum of human knowledge.
-The way HTTP distributes content is fundamentally flawed, and no amount of performance tuneups or forcing broken CA SSL or whatever is going to fix that.
+The way HTTP distributes content is fundamentally flawed, and no amount of performance tune-ups or forcing broken CA SSL or whatever is going to fix that.

 Apart from this, today's internet has lots of downsides.
 - Increase bandwidth cost as user downloads a file from a single computer at a time.